druce/docker_ml/README.md

 ```

 **2) Install  nvidia-docker for GPU support** (skip if you don't have/need Nvidia GPU support)
+Run `nvidia-smi` to make sure you have GPU support and current drivers.
+See [Nvidia](https://devblogs.nvidia.com/gpu-containers-runtime/) for more information.

 ​	a) Add Nvidia apt key